 The Division of Comparative Medicine at the Massachusetts Institute of Technology has a number of openings for veterinary students who have an interest in pursuing research during the summer months.
 Research Fellows will participate in existing research projects in the laboratories of established investigators at Massachusetts Institute of Technology or collaborating institutions such as Harvard and Tufts.
 Research fellows will augment their understanding of animal based research by participating in clinical and laboratory rotations.

 Research Fellows will receive a stipend of approximately $1,900 per month.
 While no research experience is required, applicants must have completed one year of veterinary school and must be U.S. citizens or permanent residents.

-Interested candidates should send a cover letter, preferably by email, cv., veterinary school transcripts and two letters of recommendation to Dr. James G. Fox with copies to Bruce Brown.
+Interested candidates should send a cover letter, preferably by email, cv., veterinary school transcripts and two letters of recommendation to Dr. James G. Fox with copies to Nicole Degnan.
 Mailing address is 77 Massachusetts Avenue, 16-825, Cambridge, MA 02139.

 We are flexible regarding the start and end dates.
 Research fellows should spend a minimum of 8 weeks and not more than 12 weeks in the program.

 Applications should be submitted early in the calendar year and no later than April 30th.
 Applications are reviewed as they arrive so there is the possibility all spots will be filled by April 30th.
 Dr. Fox will accept applications until all the openings are filled.

 Accepted candidates need to bring evidence of a negative TB test that is less than six months old prior to their arrival at MIT as well as evidence of a childhood measles vaccination or proof of a positive measles titer.